barrykn/big-sur-micropatcher/README.md

 7. Quit Terminal then start the Installer as you would on a supported Mac.
 8. Come back in an hour or two and you should be at the macOS setup region prompt!
 (If you actually watch the installation process, don't be surprised if it seems to get stuck at "Less than a minute remaining..." for a long time.
 Allow it well over half an hour.
 It should eventually reboot on its own and keep going.)

 This won't fix any post-installation issues, like nonfunctioning Wi-Fi or removing telemetry on systems with Penryn CPUs, but at least it will get a basic installation done on 2011/2012/2013 Macs.
-I don't expect USB support (necessary for keyboard and trackpad) to work on 2010 or earlier MacBooks right now, but I have not done any testing on those yet.
+It is essentially certain that USB support (necessary for booting off the USB stick, as well as keyboard and trackpad) will fail to work on 2010 or earlier MacBooks right now, but I have not done any testing on those yet.

 If you want to undo the patcher's changes to boot-args and csrutil settings, then boot from the USB stick, open Terminal, and run `/Volumes/Image\ Volume/reset-vars.sh`.

-The best way to remove the patch from the USB stick is to redo `createinstallmedia`, but if you are working on patcher development or otherwise need a faster way to do it, run `unpatch.sh`.
+The best way to remove the patch from the USB stick is to redo `createinstallmedia`, but if you are working on patcher development or otherwise need a faster way to do it, you can run `unpatch.sh`.